-The DSL must understand the importance of pupils feeling that they have been heard and understood, they must work with the support of the Senior Leadership Team to develop the knowledge and skills to:
+The DSL must understand the importance of pupils feeling that they have been heard and understood, they must work with the support of Quad to develop the knowledge and skills to:

-- Encourage a culture among all staff of listening to children, taking account of their wishes and feelings when putting in place measures to protect them - Understand the difficulties that children have may encounter in approaching staff about their circumstances - Build trusted and appropriate relationships that facilitate communication
+- Encourage a culture among Staff of listening to children, taking account of their wishes and feelings when putting in place measures to protect them, - Understand the difficulties that children have may encounter in approaching Staff about their circumstances, - Build trusted and appropriate relationships that facilitate communication.

-Record keeping
+Record Keeping

-It is also the designated safeguarding lead's responsibility to keep detailed, accurate and secure written records of safeguarding concerns.
+It is also the DSL's responsibility to keep detailed, accurate and secure written records of safeguarding concerns.
 These records are confidential and should be kept separately from pupil records.
 They should include a chronology of concerns, referrals, meetings, phone calls and emails.

-Where children leave the school or college, ensure their child protection file is transferred to the new school or college as soon as possible.
+Where children leave the School, ensure their child protection file is transferred to the new school or college as soon as possible.
 This should be transferred separately from the main pupil file, ensuring secure delivery and confirmation of receipt should be obtained.